-This article explains the GE McKinsey matrix in a practical way.
-After reading you will understand the basics of this powerful marketing strategy tool.
+This article explains the GE McKinsey Matrix in a practical way.
+After reading you will understand the basics of this powerful marketing strategy and product portfolio analysis tool.

-The GE McKinsey matrix is a variant of the Boston Consulting Group (BCG) portfolio analysis.
+The GE McKinsey Matrix or GE Matrix is a variant of the Boston Consulting Group (BCG) portfolio analysis.

 Another name for this type of analysis is Portfolio analysis.